viridIT/vSMTP/README.md

 To stay tuned, ask questions and get in-depth answers feel free to register and visit our [community forums](https://www.viridit.com/community-forum).
-You can also open a GitHub [discussion](https://github.com/viridIT/vSMTP/discussions).
+You can also open GitHub [discussions](https://github.com/viridIT/vSMTP/discussions).

 ## Roadmap

 > vSMTP is currently under development.

-The current versions "0.9.x" focus on the delivery process and on the post queue filtering.
+The current versions "0.9.x" focus on the delivery process and email filtering.
-You can find more information about the project agenda in the [`ROADMAP.md`](ROADMAP.md).
+You can find more information about the project agenda in [`ROADMAP.md`](ROADMAP.md).

-A guideline about contributing to vSMTP can be found in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+A guideline about contributing to vSMTP can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Commercial